bioexcel/qmmm_benchmark_suite/README.md

 ### MQAE

-The MQAE system is a solute-solvent system consisting of a N-(6-methoxyquinolyl) acetoethyl ester in solution taken from [ref].
+The MQAE system is a solute-solvent system consisting of a N-(6-methoxyquinolyl) acetoethyl ester in solution taken from [1].
 All 34 atoms of the ester are treated with QM whereas the remaining water atoms are treated with MM.
 This system is chosen to represent a system with a small QM and a small MM subsystem.
-The MM parameters are rebuilt using the Amber forcefields, where the parameters for the organic molecule are created using the General Amber Force Field (GAFF) [REF] and the water molecules are modelled using the SPCE model [REF].
-We selected the BLYP functional as the XC functional in keeping with the simulations performed in [ref].
+The MM parameters are rebuilt using the Amber forcefields, where the parameters for the organic molecule are created using the General Amber Force Field (GAFF) [2] and the water molecules are modelled using the SPCE model [3].
+We selected the BLYP functional as the XC functional in keeping with the simulations performed in [1].
 An energy cut-off of 300 Ry for the plane waves was found to be suitable.